hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 </Tabs>

 Sets a limit on the amount of gas for transaction simulation RPC methods.
 Its value must be greater than or equal to `0`.
 The default is `0`, which indicates there is no limit.
 This cap prevents [`eth_call`](../api/index.md#eth_call) requests from using excessive resources.

 :::note
-The --rpc-gas-cap CLI option allows users to override the transaction's gas limit, enabling higher gas limits for `eth_call` requests.
-This helps simulate transactions exceeding anticipated gas usage without surpassing a predefined cap, preventing DoS attacks.
+This option allows users to override the transaction's gas limit.
+It helps simulate transactions that exceed anticipated gas usage without going over a predefined cap, preventing DoS attacks.
 :::

 ### `rpc-http-api`